-If you can, aim to arrive for when the park opens at 10am.
+If you can, aim to arrive for when Legoland opens at 10am.
 We were completely stuck in traffic during this visit due to roadworks and accidents, and didn’t arrive into the Legoland car park until 11am.
 The queues were horrendous and we didn’t go through the turnstiles until just before 12pm.

 Explore the park back to front

 I suggest walking to the right and following the hill down towards The Land of The Vikings.
 You will arrive at the busier rides quicker such as Vikings river splash which will have a much lesser wait time first thing in the morning than it does in the afternoon.
 You will find yourself walking against the majority of the people but it helps to bring the ride times down slightly.

-The prices of food within the park are very expensive and in my opinion not worth what you pay for them.
+The prices of food in Legoland Windsor are very expensive and in my opinion not worth what you pay for them.
 If you find yourself taking a ruck sack or bag to carry drinks and coats, then a supermarket meal deal won’t take up too much more room.

 The average prices for a baguette were around £5.95, but this didn’t include a drink, which priced at around £2.75 for a medium soft drink made a lunch quite expensive.
 We ended up getting a hot dog as we were placed in between two burger restaurants and a hot dog stand.

-Legoland offer a Q-Bot system which works in a similar way to Fast Pass at Disney.
+Legoland Windsor offer a Q-Bot system which works in a similar way to Fast Pass at Disney.
 There are a few options to enable you to get onto rides quicker.
 With 20 attractions where you can use the Q-Bot system, prices will start at £20 per person and range to £75 per person for near instant access to rides.

 Sadly the options weren’t explained properly to me, and I didn’t ask the correct questions, but I thought it would work out great value for money for us as we knew we wanted some memories and I knew Miss A would be taking part in the Driving school where a photo is also taken for the driving licence.

 We did get a half price license but as all photos were priced at £10 each, we only ended up with three photos due to the queues and I paid £30 for the Legoland digipass.
 For us this particular package didn’t work out well.
 It would be good value for money however if you went on more photo enabled rides.

 Consider a package deal to enable you to stay overnight

-As you drive into the park, you pass the Legoland hotel.
+As you drive into the park, you pass the Legoland Windsor hotel.
 It’s beautifully themed and whilst I have never stayed there, if I could get a good deal, I would consider it as it would mean we could stay in the park until it closed and return again the next morning to get the most out of the attractions.

 Don’t visit the gift shop at the end of the day

 I would highly recommend going into the gift shop when you arrive or as you are taking a break for lunch.
+This was you wont give in to the pleas from the children so easily.
 There is a hill train you can hop onto to get to the top of the hill if you’re in the depths of the park.

 Find out the show times for the day and arrive early

 I noticed this time that the show times weren’t widely available as we went around the park and we had to go to the harbour area in Heartlake City to be able to find these time out.
 It’s a great opportunity to rest your feet as well as perhaps eating your picnic to make the bag lighter to carry around for the rest of the day.

 There was also a show featuring the Heartlake City girls when we visited which Miss A really enjoyed.
 The show times are on the website I have since discovered so don’t forget to check these out before you go.

-Legoland now have a resort app.
+Legoland Windsor now have a resort app.
 You are given the free paper map when you enter the park, and this is a very useful piece of paper to carry around with you.
 There is now an app you can use which is also free and it provides travel information, park map guides, and offers available to app users.

 I only discovered this at the end of our visit this time around, and whilst I found the paper map very useful I can see how the two will work well in conjunction with each other.
 Download it before you go however as whilst there is free wifi in the park, the strength isn’t strong enough to cope with the capacity of guests the park welcomes on busy days.

-I don’t actually think you should have to pay for parking at all if I’m honest as the entrance ticket price is high enough, but it is what it is and there’s no way around that one.
+I don’t actually think you should have to pay for parking at Legoland at all if I’m honest as the entrance ticket price is high enough, but it is what it is and there’s no way around that one.
 There are disabled spaces available closer to the entrance so don’t think you have to pay for priority parking if you have a disabled badge.

 So these are my top ten tips for Legoland Windsor.
 My one main tip is to plan before you go and if possible go on a quite off season day.
 The park is a great place to visit, but large crowds and not receiving value for money can ruin an experience that could easily be avoided.
-Save money by buying your tickets in advance here.